 - Post many flyers in the area where your pet was lost.

 - Put some flyers on neon poster board to increase visibility.

 - Hand flyers out to people you meet on the street.

-- Bring flyer to your local veterinarians and local shelters.
+- Bring flyers to your local veterinarians and local shelters.

 If you see your dog running loose: